geometric3d/assignment3/README.md

 **Data**

 We provide 2 sets of two-view images along with the corresponding points in the two images as a `$object_corresp_raw.npz` file.
 Within each `.npz` file, the fields `pts1` and `pts2` are `N × 2` matrices corresponding to the `(x, y)` coordinates of the N points in the first and second image repectively.
+You can use >= 8 corresponding points (with better solutions given more constraints).

  * Run your code on the 2 sets of `2` images provided in the `data/q1a` folder for this question.